awslabs/aws-lambda-redshift-loader/README.md

 1. Go to the AWS Lambda Console in the same region as your S3 bucket and Amazon Redshift cluster.
 2. Select Create a Lambda function and enter the name MyLambdaDBLoader (for example).
-3. Under Code entry type select Upload a zip file and upload the [AWSLambdaRedshiftLoader-2.1.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.1.0.zip) from the dist folder
+3. Under Code entry type select 'Upload a zip file' and upload the [AWSLambdaRedshiftLoader-2.2.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.2.0.zip) from your local ```dist``` folder
-4. Use the default values of index.js for the filename and handler for the handler, and follow the wizard for creating the AWS Lambda Execution Role.
+4. Use the default values of index.js for the filename and handler for the handler, and follow the wizard for creating the AWS Lambda Execution Role (required permissions below).
 We also recommend using the max timeout for the function to accomodate long COPY times.

-Next, configure an event source, which delivers S3 events to your AWS Lambda function.

-1. On the deployed function, select Configure Event Source and select the bucket you want to use for input data.
-Select either the lambda_invoke_role or use the Create/Select function to create the default invocation role.
+5. On the deployed function, select Configure Event Source and select the bucket you want to use for input data.
 Ensure that you have selected 'Object Created' or the 'ObjectCreated:*' notification type.
-2. Click Submit to save the changes.

 When you're done, you'll see that the AWS Lambda function is deployed and you can submit test events and view the CloudWatch Logging log streams.